 A common misconception is that pumping always hurts.
 In practice, discomfort often comes from:

-• an incorrect flange size, read here how to determine your breast pump size.
+- an incorrect breast shield size, read here how to determine your breast pump size.

 A well-adjusted breast pump should be comfortable.
 Take the time to try out settings and listen to your body.
-More suction power does not automatically mean more milk.
+More suction strength does not automatically mean more milk.

 Hygiene: cleaning and maintaining your pump

-A topic that is often underestimated: cleaning your pump.
+A topic often underestimated: cleaning your pump.
 Good hygiene is essential for your baby's health and the lifespan of your pump.

 How often should you clean a pump?

 Many mothers are unsure how best to clean their pump.
-A fixed cleaning ritual provides clarity and peace of mind.
+A fixed cleaning routine provides clarity and peace of mind.

-Tip: allow parts to air dry completely and store them clean and dust-free.
-Never use pipe cleaners, hard cleaning brushes, or abrasive sponges.
+Tip: let parts air dry thoroughly and store them clean and dust-free.
+Never use pipe cleaners, harsh scrub brushes, or abrasive sponges.

 Storing breast milk: what do you need?

-After pumping comes the next step: storage.
+After pumping, the next step is storage.
 Breast milk storage bags are ideal for this.
 They take up little space, are hygienic, and suitable for the refrigerator and freezer.

 When storing, pay attention to:

-Proper storage helps maintain the nutrients and quality of the milk.
+Proper storage helps preserve the nutrients and quality of the milk.

 Leakage during breastfeeding and pumping

 Leakage is common during the breastfeeding period, especially in the first few weeks.
-Milk collection shells can help with this during breastfeeding.
+Milk collection shells can help during breastfeeding.
 They collect breast milk and protect your clothing.

 Milk collection shells are useful: